 Team:

-Media + Communications: Ximena N. Beltran Quan Kiu
+Chicago Communications: Ximena N. Beltran Quan Kiu

-Fabrication: Art Domantay, Big Deal Cases
+Chicago Fabrication: Art Domantay, Big Deal Cases

-Studio Assistance: Zevin Acuña, Em Flaire
+Design Assistance: Ous Abou Ras; Studio Assistance: Zevin Acuña, Em Flaire